 - Identify key pricing objectives

 - Develop preliminary pricing concepts

-- Consult with internal stakeholders
+- Consult with internal and external stakeholders

 - Consult with our Customer Advisory Board

-- Conduct Online survey of residential customers
+- Conduct online surveys of customers

-- Conduct new pricing trials
+- Undertaking new pricing trials

-- Conduct focus group assessment
+- Conduct focus group assessments

 - Conduct pricing analysis

 Successful pricing reform will not be just about economics.
 Careful consideration of the trade-off between the extent of cost-reflectivity and the practical understanding of the price signal is paramount.
 Retailers need to ensure that our pricing is passed through to our consumers.
 Repackaging our tariffs risks obscuring the price signal and in turn preventing consumers from the potential benefits our pricing may afford.